Masahiko Kimura vs. Hélio Gracie: Background

 A peculiar incident happened three days before the bout when a newspaper published a headline saying Kimura was not a Japanese martial artist, but a bluffer of Japanese-Peruvian descent (or Cambodian, according to Kimura's account).
 Kimura was forced to present his passport at the Japanese embassy to get the newspaper to rectify.

 Rules

 The match was contested under what Hélio called the jiu-jitsu rule.
 They would fight in judogi, with all sorts of grappling moves allowed and the winner decided by submission or TKO only.
 The match was set for three ten-minute rounds.
 Kimura saw it as different from the judo or professional wrestling ruleset he was accustomed to working under.
-The referee chosen by the Confederação Brasileira de Pugilismo, not without some dispute with the Gracie side, was Eusebio de Queiros Filho.
+The referee chosen by the Confederação Brasileira de Pugilismo, not without some dispute with the Gracie side, was Eusébio de Queirós Filho.